harayoki/Photshop_UXP_PixelArtValidatorMSX1/README.md

 ![selection](doc_images/selected.png)

+## 💀 Known Issue

+* Guaranteed to work only in RGB 8-bit color mode.
+Does not work in INDEX color mode.
 * If there are many errors, it may take several seconds to several minutes to complete the process.

 ## 🎁 Bonus File